 This multi-purpose facility was opened in 1995 to host the Southeast Asian Games and to commemorate 700 years since Chiang Mai’s establishment.
 The facility is home to 11 hard tennis courts, plus a two-sided tennis wall you can practice on.

-The vibe at the 700 year stadium is wonderful.
-They have a lot more than just tennis: Olympic size public swimming pool, a weigh training gym, variety of sports, and it makes a good place to do long-distance running.
+The vibe at the 700-year stadium is terrific.
+They have a lot more than just tennis: An Olympic-size public swimming pool, a weight-training gym, and a variety of sports, and it is a good place to do long-distance running.

 The cost is 60 Baht per court per hour.
-There are two different tennis shops on-site, next to the courts where you can buy racquet restringing, balls, tennis shoes, and apparel.
+There is atennis shop on-site, next to the courts, where you can buy racquet restringing, balls, tennis shoes, and apparel.
 This is the only place I found in Chiang Mai where you can buy actual tennis shoes.

 Players show up in the morning and the afternoon.
-I showed up in the afternoon, sat on the bench, and within minutes was invited to join the players in pickup games.
+I showed up in the afternoon, sat on the bench, and, within minutes, was invited to join the players in pickup games.
 You do not need to book a court in advance.
-They have lights but the facility closes at 8pm.
+They have lights, but the facility often closes at 8 pm.

 Nawarat Tennis Courts